ofekatr/weather-app/README.md

 A dashboard interface for clients to consume weather details for cities all over the world.
 A demo is available <a href='https://ofekatr-weather-app.netlify.app'>here</a>.

+## Features
+- Real-time accurate daily and weekly forecasts for cities around the world.
+- Favorites collection to save frequently searched cities.
+- Supplying forecasts for clients' current location based on geoposition coordinates.
+- Supports metric and imperial modes.

+## Implementation Details
+- Developed in TypeScript, using React.
+- Consumes AccuWeather API for weather and geoposition related data.

 ## Pictures
 ![Screenshot (167)](https://user-images.githubusercontent.com/46415136/123808445-6cdfe180-d8f9-11eb-800c-e64665fc936e.png)